brianwits/CowSaltPro-App/README.md

 - 👥 Customer Management
 - 📊 Sales Analytics and Reporting
 - 💰 Payment Processing
-- 🔄 Automatic Backups
-- 🌙 Dark/Light Theme Support
+- 📱 Responsive UI with modern design
+- 📈 Interactive Charts and Visualizations
-- 🔐 Secure Settings Storage
+- 🔐 Secure Data Storage

-## Tech Stack
+## Current Tech Stack

+This application has been updated to use:

 - Electron
-- React
+- React 18
 - TypeScript
+- Material UI
-- SQLite (via Sequelize)
+- SQLite with Sequelize
-- Material-UI
-- Electron Store
+- Webpack 5
-- Recharts
+- Vitest for testing

 ## Getting Started

 ### Prerequisites

-- Node.js (v14 or higher)
+- Node.js 16+ and npm 7+
-- npm or yarn
+- Git

 ### Installation